asish012/aws-solution-architect-associate/class-notes-cloudguru/m4-01-s3-cdn.md

 ### S3 101: Simple Storage Service ###
 - Its an Object-based storage.
-- Files can be from 0 Bytes to 5 TB.
+- Files can be from 0 Bytes to 5TB.
+    - Upload objects in a single operation: With a single PUT operation, you can upload objects up to 5 GB in size.
+    - Upload objects in parts: Using the multi-part upload API, you can upload large objects, up to 5 TB.
 - Unlimited storage.
 - Files are stored in Buckets.
 - S3 uses a universal namespace.
 Each S3 bucket name must be unique globally.